hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 **Medicinal Product Identification**

-For extemporaneous medications, the medication code is the mandatory primary mechanism to identify a medicine but contain only a text list of ingredients or it may be a code from a medicines terminology.
+For extemporaneous medications, it is expected the medication code is the primary mechanism to identify a medicine.
+In this case, a text only list of ingredients may be supplied or may be coded using a medicines terminology.

 For non-extemporaneous medications, the medication code (or set of codes) is the mandatory primary mechanism to identify a medicine and its defining attributes (by terminology lookup) including form and strength.